 DISCUSSION

 In this large multi-ethnic meta-analysis, we observed that the Arg16/Gln27 haplotype vs. the Gly16/Glu27 haplotype and the Arg16/Gln27 haplotype vs. the Gly16/Gln27 haplotype were associated with an increased risk of asthma exacerbations in children and young adults treated with ICS plus LABA.
-Considering that no statistically significant association between the Gly16/Gln27 haplotype vs. the Gly16/Glu27 haplotype and asthma exacerbations was observed, the combined effect of two polymorphisms at codon 16 and 27 on asthma exacerbation is presumably just driven by the Arg16.
+Considering that no statistically significant association between the Gly16/Gln27 haplotype vs. the Gly16/Glu27 haplotype and asthma exacerbations was observed, we might conclude that the combined effect of two polymorphisms at codon 16 and 27 on asthma exacerbation is presumably just driven by the Arg16.
 Furthermore, we did not find an increased risk for exacerbations in asthmatic children carrying the Arg16 haplotype in any of the other treatment categories.
 The lack of association in the treatment categories containing ICS, LABA, and LTRA might be due to both the bronchodilation and anti-inflammation effects of LTRA37, as well as to the relatively small sample size.

-There was no heterogeneity (I2 = 0.00%) in the main analysis between studies (Figure 1), although the ORs were slightly different across studies.
-The proportion of asthma exacerbation varied between studies, which might be due to the recruitment of patients from different health care settings (i.e., primary, secondary, tertiary care, or community pharmacies) and different ethnic backgrounds.38 In all studies, both SNPs were in complete linkage disequilibrium (D`~1) with each other.
-We determined three haplotypes of the four possible haplotypes (Arg16/Glu27 were not reported), that is in line with previous findings.39,4041-46 In GALA II and SAGE, the risk allele frequencies (the Arg allele at rs1042713 and the Gln allele at rs1042714) were higher as whereas the Gly16/Glu 27 haplotype frequency was substantially lower which is consistent with previous work.41-46
+There was no heterogeneity (I2 = 0.00%) in the main analysis between studies (Figure 1); however, the ORs were slightly different across studies.
+The proportion of asthma exacerbation largely varied between studies, lowest in PACMAN (recruiting from primary care and community pharmacies) and highest in PASS (recruiting from tertiary care). which might be due to the recruitment of patients from different health care settings (i.e., primary, secondary, tertiary care, or community pharmacies) and thus reflect differences in asthma severity.
+Also, asthma treatment policy that affects doctors’ underlying tendencies to prescribe OCS varies in different countries, which in turn could influence the proportion of asthma exacerbation.38 In all studies, both SNPs were in complete linkage disequilibrium (D`~1) with each other; as a result, we determined three haplotypes of the four possible haplotypes (Arg16/Glu27 were not reported), which is in line with previous findings.39,40 Furthermore, considering ethnicity variability in our study population, we observed different minor allele frequencies in each SNP that resulted in considerable variations in r2, which indicates the correlation coefficient of the allele frequencies.
+We also observed the highest risk allele frequencies (the Arg allele at rs1042713 and the Gln allele at rs1042714) in GALA II, SAGE, and SCSGES, the risk allele frequencies were higher, whereas the Gly16/Glu 27 haplotype frequency was substantially the lowest in these three cohorts, consistent with previous work.41-46

 A recent systematic review2 reported studies that investigated the association between the ADRB2 variants and response to LABA in children and adults with asthma.
 In children, most studies reported an increased risk of asthma exacerbation in carriers of Arg 16, whereas no association was found in adults.4,7,8,10,47 So far, only two studies investigated the effect of rs1042714 on asthma exacerbation in children treated with LABA plus ICS and did not report significant associations.4,9 Similarly, in adults, no association between rs1042714 and response to LABA concerning asthma exacerbation has been shown in a post hoc analysis from a randomized clinical trial.8